apache/karaf/demos/deployer/kar/README.txt

 The KAR Deployer will deploy all the kar content starting from the features descriptor.

-The KAR Deployer creates a repository dedicated to your kar (in the $/local-repo) and register the features descriptor.
+The KAR Deployer is able to extract the archives into the system folder and automaticallly install the shipped features.

 You can now see your feature available for installation:

   karaf@root> feature:list | grep -i my-kar